jeremywhui/OpenSSD-Rowhammer-Data/README.md

 # OpenSSD-Rowhammer-Data
-Repository of documentation and data files for the "Performing Rowhammer-like Attacks on OpenSSD NAND Flash " project completed at the Princeton-Intel REU '24.
+Repository of documentation and data files for the "Performing Rowhammer-like Attacks on OpenSSD NAND Flash" project completed at the Princeton-Intel REU '24.

 For a more high level description, please view [the slides for this project](https://docs.google.com/presentation/d/1VuKDGHRU1CSy5wz2qb5-6ENMViEKH8YWHjf_TMDVi7Q/edit?usp=sharing).